Blawby/preact-cloudflare-intake-chatbot/VISION_ANALYSIS_README.md

 ## Overview

-The vision analysis feature allows the chatbot to analyze uploaded images and documents using OpenAI's GPT-4o-mini model with guaranteed structured JSON outputs.
+The vision analysis feature allows the chatbot to analyze uploaded images and documents using Cloudflare Workers AI's `llava-1.5-7b-hf` model with structured JSON outputs.
 This enables the AI to understand visual content like car crash photos, legal documents, and other relevant materials.

 ## Architecture